 Bree from Events By Bree Oates says, music sets the tone for any party, and it's especially important at a wedding.
 Whether you decided to go with a DJ or live band, be sure your music is appropriate for your audience.
 Guests want something they can dance to all night - a great mix of slow and fast,old and new is typically the best to satisfy your entire guest list.
 They also want to see you dance!
 If the couple is dancing, the guests are dancing.
 Remember you as the guests of honor set the tone for the wedding, so put your dancing shoes on and have fun.
 The best weddings are the one were the dance floor is packed all night.

 Photo via AE Events (Stephanie & Jamie's Wedding, Institute of Contemporary Art, Boston)

 Mindy from AE Events says, when planning your wedding reception, remember that this is a symbol of you, so why not throw some personal touches in there.
 Make the event personal to you and your S.O with smaller details that are unique.
 For example, if the two of you enjoy traveling, name every table after a country or place the two of you have been together.
 If there is extra room in your budget, upgrade the house linens by mixing and matching or personalizing them with initials.
 There is an endless amount of ways to make your reception personal.
 Try not to copy what you see online, use those as your tools and inspiration, but always make your reception one-of-a-kind!

-Have an endless to-do list of wedding tasks?
+Have an endless list of wedding tasks?
 Don't forget to check wedding rings off the list!
 Come visit the experts at Long's Jewelers to explore the largest selection of men's and women's wedding bands in the area.